eddyerburgh/notes/docs/computer-networking/ethernet.md

 ## Introduction

-The Ethernet standard describes both the physical medium that data is sent over, and the format of the data (layer 1 and layer 2 of the OSI model).
-The standard is created by the IEEE (Institute of Electrical and Electronics Engineers) 802.3 committee.
+The Ethernet standard describes both the physical medium that data is sent over, and the format of the data.
+The standard is created by the IEEEs 802.3 committee.

 Ethernet can run over: